Why Most Corporate Training Fails in the First 30 Days

 Not 30 months.
 30 days.

-That statistic comes from research by the Ebbinghaus forgetting curve, and it's been replicated consistently across industries.
+That statistic comes from research on the Ebbinghaus forgetting curve, and it's been replicated consistently across industries.
 Your two-day leadership workshop, your mandatory compliance module, your carefully designed onboarding programme — most of the knowledge is gone before the month ends.

 The question isn't whether this is happening in your organisation.
 It is.
 The question is why, and what you can do about it.